 finely ground greek coffee

-Sugar content: 5 grams (per 2 ounces).Compare Sugar Content
+Sugar content: 5 grams (per 2 ounces).Compare sugar levels of other drinks

 Greek Coffee (Metrios) contains 25.00 mgs of caffeine per fluid ounce (84.54mg/100 ml).